smartlab-hfut/SGAH-datasets/README.md

 # SGAH-datasets
 This dataset is logged at State Grid Corporation of China.
+The dataset contains four types fault and one normal data.
+Each fault data contains 100 sampling points of three-phase voltage and current data.